Thousands Of Swedes Are Inserting Microchips Under Their Skin

 But Osterlund says the fact that this kind of regulation does not exist on a global level could delay the microchip trend elsewhere.

-"I have a hard time seeing the rest of the world following GDPR any time soon.
+"I have a hard time seeing the rest of the world following GDPR anytime soon.
 But at least all of Europe — I mean one continent — it's a good beginning," he says.